wenkokke/MonoProc/README.md

     that are never used.

 Very Busy Expressions (VB):
-:   Very Busy Expression analysis computes, for every program point $p$,
+:   Very Busy Expression analysis computes, for every program point `p`,
-    which expressions are guaranteed to be used in all paths from $p$ up to the next assignment to any variable used in $p$.
+    which expressions are guaranteed to be used in all paths from `p` up to the next assignment to any variable used in `p`.

     This is useful for, for instance, eager evaluation of very busy expressions.